Basic rules

 The recommended maximum number of colors on a chart is 30.

-To make a usable palette for this case first use tokens from the base palette with a hue of 300, then 200, then 400 and repeat this steps until you get the desired number of colors.
+To create a usable palette for such situations, begin by using tokens from the base palette with a hue of 300, followed by 200, and then 400.
+Continue this process until you achieve the desired quantity of colors.